 ENSURE YOUR CAR IS IN PERFECT SHAPE

 Seeing as you should be trying to minimise contact with others along the way, the need to ensure your vehicle is in prime condition is greater now than ever.
 Inspect such features as your car’s lighting, tires, brake pedals, and rear mirrors.
 If you haven’t taken it for professional inspection in a long time, consider doing it now.
 You may also need to check with your car insurer to ensure you are covered for roadside troubles.
+For a more comfortable, stress-free trip, you may want to add essential upgrades and preparations.
+You can start by washing your car windows to get the best visibility possible, allowing you to enjoy sightseeing to the fullest.
+Changing your car seat covers can also be a good way to lend comfort and practicality to your planned road trip.
+Car seat covers are known to prevent stains, spills, dust, and dirt from ruining the leather seating.
+In case of unavoidable mess, it will be easy to clean the car seat cover by simply removing and washing it.

 DON’T TRAVEL WITH ANYONE OUTSIDE YOUR BUBBLE